ledgerW/pathlight/memory-bank/activeContext.md

   - Added comprehensive error handling and logging to track the redirection process
   - Ensured consistent behavior across different code paths
   - Prevented any object-to-string conversion issues by using hardcoded strings
-- Fixed authentication flow issues with magic links in production:
-  - Added proper security attributes to cookies in production environments
-  - Set `secure=True` for HTTPS environments
-  - Added `samesite="lax"` to allow cookies to be sent with same-site navigations
-  - Ensured consistent cookie settings throughout the authentication flow
-  - Added detailed logging to track cookie operations
-  - Updated logout function to use matching settings when clearing cookies
 - Improved mobile responsiveness for the results page:
   - Added media queries for different screen sizes (tablets and phones)
   - Adjusted font sizes, padding, and margins for better readability on small screens